graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2024-03/papers/2024-03-27-g-retriever.md

 The authors use the pretrained 7 billion parameter LLama2 as LLM to compare three model configurations across different datasets:
 * Prompting a frozen LLM with the textual representation of the subgraph ("Inference-Only").
-* Comparing of task-specific [prompt tuning](https://arxiv.org/abs/2104.08691) to prompting with the learned graph embedding.
+* Comparing task-specific [prompt tuning](https://arxiv.org/abs/2104.08691) to prompting with the learned graph embedding.
 In both cases the LLM receives the plain text representation of the subgraph.
 * Fine-tuning the LLM to the specific tasks using [Low Rank Adaptation (LoRA)](https://arxiv.org/abs/2106.09685) with and without using the subgraph embeddings.

 <img class="constrained_img_large"  src="{{ page.image_dir | append: 'G-Retriever_Tab3.png' | relative_url }}" alt="Performance comparison of G-Retriever across ExplaGraphs, SceneGraphs, and WebQSP datasets">